raymondworkshop/raymondworkshop.github.io/_posts/about.md

 I got my M.Sc. in Computer Science at Chinese University of Hong Kong and B.Eng. in Electronic and Information Engineering at WuHan University.

 I live in Hong Kong.
-I am also available for short term consulting, [reach out](bestraymond@icloud.com) if you'd like to chat.

 All opinions are my own.